I am worth it: learning how to say no in fashion

 Taken from the latest issue of 1 Granary.

 Markus Wernitznig graduated from the MA Fashion at Central Saint Martins in 2017 and is currently consulting a number of international fashion labels.
-He spent his academic career interning for various luxury labels, giving him extensive experience and unique insight into the hierarchy of bigger organisations.
-Taken from 1 Granary Issue 5.
+He spent his academic career interning for various luxury labels, giving him extensive experience and unique insight into the hierarchy of bigger organizations.
+This article was originally published by i-D UK and taken from 1 Granary Issue 5.

 "How many graduates actually get a job in fashion design in the end?"